hewovo/IASC-2P02/README.md

 ## About me

-Im very lost. my boi Alex Christie is telling me how to do this github thag but i dont really know what hes talking about.
+Hi, My name is Helen Wong and you're reading my bio.

-I am trying my best.
+I'm a secnd year IASC student at Brock

-Heres a picture of a beautiful shark boi
+Heres a picture of a beautiful shark

 ![](images/shark.jpg)